West Pomeranian Voivodeship: Demographics

-In 1948 67 percent of the populace originated from Central Poland, Greater Poland and Pomeralia while 25 percent came from the Polish areas annexed by the Soviet Union.
+In 1948, 67 percent of the populace originated from central Poland, Greater Poland and Pomerelia while 25 percent came from the Polish areas annexed by the Soviet Union.
 Another 6 percent returned to Poland from Western Europe.
 About 50,000 Ukrainians were forcefully resettled to West Pomerania in the Operation Vistula in 1947.

+In the 16th and 17th centuries, some Scots settled in several towns of the current West Pomeranian Voivodeship, i.e. Wałcz, Biały Bór, Człopa and Gryfice, whereas in the 17th and 18th centuries French Huguenots settled in Stargard, Kołobrzeg, Szczecin and Gryfino.